 We will provide all the necessary items to administer medications such as hot dogs, cheese, pill pockets, etc. For those pets who will not easily take their medications, we use various methods/food items to entice them.
 However, we will not jeopardize the safety of our staff to force a pet to take their medication and/or cooperate with giving eye/ear drops.
 If your pet‘s health is dependent upon receiving medications, and they are shy/skittish or aggressive, we suggest boarding them in a veterinary office where you can be assured they receive the necessary medical attention.

 Pills and ear/eye drops for cooperative animals are administered at no additional charge.

-- If your pet needs more extensive attention to administer medications (i.e. bandage changing, daily maintenance for chronic conditions, etc.) please contact us to discuss your pet's needs and determine if there will be an additional charge.
+If your pet needs more extensive attention to administer medications (i.e. bandage changing, daily maintenance for chronic conditions, etc.) please contact us to discuss your pet's needs and determine if there will be an additional charge.

-- Additional fees may be applied if an animal is uncooperative and manual coercion is needed.
+Additional fees may be applied if an animal is uncooperative and manual coercion is needed.

-We will administer meds only between 7 a.m. – 10 a.m. and 3 p.m. – 6 p.m. daily.
+We are able to administer medications between 7 a.m. – 7 p.m. daily.
 If your pet must have their medications outside of these time frames, you may want to seek alternative boarding options.